ryanatkn/react-typescript-closing-the-loop/README.md

-Most view libraries do not allow building templates with JavaScript, and even though some libraries like Vue offer this as an alternative to string templates, they still miss key aspects of type safety and the vast majority of the code in the community has zero type safety in templates.
+Most view libraries do not allow building templates with JavaScript, and even though some libraries like Vue offer this as an alternative to string templates, they still miss critical aspects of type safety, and the vast majority of the code in those communities has zero type safety in templates.
 Let's look at some popular frameworks and their loops with TypeScript.

-> `--->` is a well-typed closed step and `-/->` is a step
+> `--->` is a fully typechecked closed step and `-/->` is a step
 > that breaks the loop by losing type information

 Angular 2+, Vue, and Ember have two broken steps in the loop.